Sri Venkateswara College: NEXUS

 There are additional programmes like Venkateswara Swamy's Kalyanam and other poojas for Swami are done on regular basis and the prasadam is shared with students.
 There is an idol of Venkateswara Swamy in the college campus, which is worshipped regularly.

 The Economics Association of Sri Venkateswara College has an annual Academic - cum - Cultural Exchange Program with Universities from Sri Lanka and Bhutan, the first of its kind in the University of Delhi.
+The two day annual department fest of Political Science Department is INTROSPECT.